+To validate our distance inference method, we compared our calculated distances with reference values for some globular clusters, the Magellanic Clouds (LMC and SMC), and some satellite galaxies (see Appendix \ref{apendice:distancias} for details).
+Our method successfully reproduced tabulated distances, since the mean calculated distances differed by less than $20\%$.

 Afterwards, we implemented several masks to exclude known objects from our analysis.
-Specifically, we applied angular masks for the Large Magellanic Cloud (LMC), Small Magellanic Cloud (SMC), Sagittarius stream, and satellite dwarf galaxies (Draco, Ursa, Carina, and Sculptor).
-To preserve as many sources as possible, we considered the distances to the sources in the previous step, except for the SMC, where we removed the entire angular mask.
-Additionally, we masked the region corresponding to the galactic plane ($|b| < 10^{\circ}$) and restricted our analysis to objects within a galactic distance range of $30 \textrm{ kpc} < R_{gal} < 100 \textrm{ kpc}$.
+Specifically, we applied angular and distance masks to all the globular clusters listed in \citet{Harris:1996} and all the satellite galaxies reported in \citet{Drlica-Wagner:2020}.

 Following the methodology proposed by \citet{Conroy:2021}, we employed proper motions to eliminate structures linked to the Sagittarius stream.
-To achieve this, we initially correct the proper motions due to the solar reflex motion, by the "gala" package \citep{gala,gala2}.
-The used parameters were $R_{\odot} = 8.122$ kpc \citep{GRAVITY}, $(V_{R,\odot}, V_{\phi,\odot}, V_{Z,\odot}) = (-12.9, 245.6, 7.78)$ km/s \citep{Drimmel} and the distance of the Sun from the Galactic mid-plane $Z_{\odot} = 20.8$ pc \citep{Bennett}.
-For $b > 10^{\circ}$ and $|B_{Sgr}| < 15^{\circ}$, where $B_{Sgr}$ is the latitude in the frame of Sagittarius orbital plane, we remove part of the northern arm of the stream by taking out the sources that have $\mu_{\alpha*}> -1.3$ mas/yr, $-0.4 < \mu_{\delta}< 0.3$ mas/yr and $\mu_{\delta} > 1.7\mu_{\alpha*} + 0.4$.
+To achieve this, we initially correct the proper motions due to the solar reflex motion, with the Gala package \citep{gala,gala2}.
+The used parameters were $R_{\odot} = 8.122$ kpc \citep{GRAVITY}, $(V_{R,\odot}, V_{\phi,\odot}, V_{Z,\odot}) = (-12.9, 245.6, 7.78)$ km/s \citep{Drimmel}, and the distance of the Sun from the Galactic mid-plane, $Z_{\odot} = 20.8$ pc \citep{Bennett}.
+For $b > 10^{\circ}$ and $|B_{Sgr}| < 15^{\circ}$, where $B_{Sgr}$ is the latitude in the frame of the Sagittarius orbital plane, we removed part of the northern arm of the stream by taking out the sources that have $\mu_{\alpha*}> -1.3$ mas/yr, $-0.4 < \mu_{\delta}< 0.3$ mas/yr, and $\mu_{\delta} > 1.7\mu_{\alpha*} + 0.4$.
 To eliminate the rest of the north arm, we applied a mask to the region with coordinates $b>0^{\circ}$ and $180^{\circ}<l<210^{\circ}$.
-The final selection of sources is based on proper motions, that is keeping only those that satisfy $\mu_{\alpha*}^2+(\mu_{\delta}+0.1)^2<0.5^2$ \citep{Conroy:2021}.
+The final selection of sources was based on proper motions; that is, we kept only those that satisfied $\mu_{\alpha*}^2+(\mu_{\delta}+0.1)^2<0.5^2$ \citep{Conroy:2021}.
 By implementing this criterion, one effectively excludes disk stars, stars belonging to the Large and Small Magellanic Clouds, the Sagittarius dwarf spheroidal, and other Sagittarius arms.
-To ensure the purity of our catalogue specifically for K-Giant stars, we performed a cross-match with the spectral types provided by Gaia (gaiadr3.astrophysical parameters).
-After this matching, our final data set of K-Giant has 2983 sources.
+After this matching, our final dataset of K giants had 6058 sources.